Tejakumar/UMBC-DATA606-Capstone/docs/Resume.md

 ## Activities and Achievements

 1. Art of Living (Volunteer) - Taught classes and conducted camps on youth empowerment and leadership skills
-2. Outstanding performer in AWS Cloud program at Verzeo
 3. Received A and B certificates in N.C.C.
 (National Cadet Corps)